junqing-zhang/junqing-zhang.github.io/_pages/about.md

 ## [News](/news/)
+* PhD Opening: I have a PhD studentship opening in the area of wireless sensing.
+Please find more information at [link](https://www.findaphd.com/phds/project/deep-learning-enhanced-wireless-sensing/?p142480=){:target="_blank"}.
+The application deadline is 10 April 2022.

 _The Royal Society [Newton International Fellowships](https://royalsociety.org/grants-schemes-awards/grants/newton-international/){:target="_blank"} is open for applications (Deadline: 16 March 2022).
 Please contact us if you are interested._
 * 23 January 2022: Our paper, “Towards Scalable and Channel-Robust Radio Frequency Fingerprint Identification for LoRa'' has been accepted by IEEE Transactions on Information Forensics & Security.
 Congratulations Guanxiong.
 The dataset and code will be made soon.
 Please stay tuned.
 * 18 January 2022: Our paper, “Colluding RF Fingerprint Impersonation Attack Based on Generative Adversarial Network'' has been accepted by IEEE ICC.
 Congratulations Yuxuan.